RTN offers the following types of home loans:

 We have special financing available for first-time home owners.

-First Time Mortgage Plus Special (Fixed Rate): Members receive a discounted rate for the first three years—0.50% with a down payment of between 3% and 4% or 0.75% with a down payment as low as 5%, with funding up to $510,400.
+First Time Mortgage Plus Special (Fixed Rate): Members receive a discounted rate for the first year—0.50% with a down payment of between 3% and 4% or 0.75% with a down payment as low as 5%, with funding up to $510,400.
 There is no income limit for an owner-occupied primary residence.
 Down payments can be from gifts and 401(K) loans.
 Other terms and conditions may apply.

 First Home Mortgage (Adjustable Rate): Members receive a discount for initial adjustable rate—0.125% with a down payment of between 3% and 4% or 0.25% with a down payment as low as 5%, with funding up to $510,400.
 There is no income limit for an owner-occupied primary residence.
 Other terms and conditions may apply.